Call for Speakers

 - Travel expenses.

 PAWGOV does not have a budget to cover speaker travel expenses.
-Speakers are responsible for their own travel expenses.
+Speakers and Panelists are responsible for their own travel expenses.
 You certify that you have secured funds (or secured authorization for such funds, where applicable) to fully cover your travel expenses as needed in order to attend the event at which you are proposing to speak.

 - Speaker cancellation.